preeve9534/pdjr-skplugin-devantech/README.md

 The required __size__ property value specifies the number of relay channels supported by the device.

-The required __protocols__ array property introduces a list of protocol definitions each of which defines a communication protocol supported by the device.
-For most devices you will only need to specify one.
+The required __protocols__ array property introduces a list of protocol definitions each of which defines a communication protocol supported by the device (usually you will only need to specify one protocol).
 Each protocol definition has the following properties.

 The __id__ property value specifies the protocol type being defined and